 During the six-month pre-release period, each participant receives approximately six hours per week of programming, including individual and group Behavioral Health & Wellness interventions and individual and group Education & Employment interventions.

 Upon release, a participant is asked to begin Academy services the day after leaving prison.
 The first two days at the Academy headquarters consist of half-day programming, which include updating the bio-psycho-social assessment, receiving other community-oriented transitional support services.

-In the first six weeks post-release, the participant enters an intensive period of full-day programming at the Academy.
+In the first six to eight weeks post-release, the participant enters an intensive period of full-day programming at the Academy.
 During this phase, participants receive multiple Community & Life Skills and Behavioral Health & Wellness interventions that are braided together as part of the Academy’s Comprehensive Behavioral Health Manual.
-In addition, this programming phase includes education and job readiness.
+In addition, this programming phase includes education and job readiness curriculum.

 Participants are connected to the Concordance Employment Agency where skills and interests are matched to established employment partners.
 Transition to employment occurs in three phases: workplace simulation; part-time employment; and full-time employment.
 Each employment partner collaborates with Concordance to address challenges and the unique needs of Academy participants as they re-enter the workforce.